clearloop/clearloop.github.io/posts/2024-10-28-wasm-to-evm-bytecode.md

 date: "2024-10-28"
 labels: ["zink", "evm"]
 description: "How zink translate WASM to EVM bytecode"
-title: "Rust EVM contracts with zink"
+title: "Dark magics in Zink"
 ---

 For those who may not know, Rust is a systems programming language known for its memory safety features and performance.